WEC-Sim/WEC-Sim_Applications/README.md

 ...
 ```

-Alternatively, the function can also be used to run all tests in a particular
+Alternatively, the function can also be used to run tests in a particular
 directory.
 For instance, run the tests in the `End_Stops` directory as follows:

 ```